-Another nice feeling one can have when wearing linen dress, linen blouse or any other piece of linen clothing is the body free of moisture.
-Linen is highly absorbent and a good conductor of heat.
-Your linen garment feels cool to the touch and linen fabric will quickly remove perspiration from the skin.
-Linen is capable of absorbing moisture and then and quickly yielding it again.
-Because of its molecular structure linen cloth can absorb as much as 1/5 of its weight before giving a feeling of being damp or wet.
-In other words – your linen shirt will absorb lots of perspiration and it is unlikely it will ever feel clammy – as water evaporates off linen as quickly as off the surface puddle.
-So, water is both absorbed and evaporated quickly.
-The result is your linen dress acting like an excellent cooling system.
+- Moisture-wicking: When wearing a linen dress, linen blouse or any other piece of linen clothing the body is kept free of moisture.
+Linen fabric is highly absorbent and will quickly remove perspiration from the skin.
+Not only does linen absorb moisture, it quickly releases it back into the air.
+Due to its molecular structure linen cloth can absorb as much as 1/5 of its weight before it feels damp or wet.
+So, your linen shirt will absorb lots of perspiration and yet it’s unlikely it will ever feel clammy, as water evaporates off linen as quickly as off the surface of a puddle.
+Magically, water is both absorbed and evaporated quickly.
+Think of it as your linen clothing acting like an efficient cooling system.

-Next to coolness and high absorbency, linen has one more very favorable property – good heat conductivity characteristics.
-Heat conductivity refers to the extent to which heat can be conveyed through the fabric.
-As linen quickly allows the heat to escape, it further improves cooling.
-It is claimed, that heat conductivity of linen is five times higher than wool and eighteen times higher than silk.
+- Heat conductivity: As well as coolness and high absorbency, linen also boasts an innate ability to conduct heat.
+This means heat from your body can be conveyed through the fabric, escaping to keep you even cooler.
+It is estimated that the heat conductivity of linen is five times higher than wool and eighteen times higher than silk.

 - Heat reflectivity: Not only does linen fabric conduct heat away from the wearer, it also reflects heat too.
 Your linen blouse, linen dress or shirt’s ability to shade also ensures you stay comfortable in summer weather, without needing bulky layers.